ropensci/gendercoder/README.md

 #> The defaults that we used are specific to our context and your data may be
 #> different.We offer two categorisations, board and narrow both are opinionated
 #> about how gender descriptors collapse into categories as these are cultrally
 #> specific they may not be suitiable for your data.
-In particularly we makes
+In particularly the narrow
-#> opinionated choices about some responses that we want to acknowledge are
+#> setting makes opinionated choices about some responses that we want to
-#> potentially problematic.
+#> acknowledge are potentially problematic.
 #>       In particular,
-#>         •    Intersex is recoded as 'Other'
+#>         *    In 'narrow' coding intersex responses are recoded as 'Other'
-#>         •    Responses where people indicate they are trans and indicate their
+#>         *    In 'narrow' responses where people indicate they are trans and
-#>           identified gender are recoded as the identified gender
+#>           indicate their identified gender are recoded as the identified gender
 #>           (e.g. 'Male to Female' is recoded as Female).
 We wish to acknowledge
 #>           that this may not reflect how some individuals would classify
 #>           themselves when given these categories and in some contexts may make